gilt/kairos/README.md

 # Kairos (TODO: BUILD STATUS ICON)

 Kairos is a time frame scheduler.

-A KairosTimeFrame instance has both beginning and ending times, and can optionally tick at a given interval.
-Notifications will be published when frames start, end, and tick.
+A KairosTimeFrame instance is bounded by both beginning and ending times, and can optionally tick at a given interval.
+Notifications are published when frames begin, end, and tick.

 A KairosContainer object can roll up several frames, allowing them to be stopped, started, and modified simulatenously.